richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

 DESTOPT(*REPLACE)
 DSPCHKOUT(*NONE)
 TMPDESTOPT(*IFORGITMP)
 TMPDESTUSR(*CURRENT)
+SRCHASH(' ')
 ```
-They tell the command we simply want to check out the source member to the
+These parameters tell the command we simply want to check out the source member to the
 IFORGITTMP/CURUSER(MBRNAME) location without doing any viewing.

+**NOTE:** Make sure to specify a git source hash version by using the ```SRCHASH``` parameter.
+Blanks will return the most recently committed version of a source member.

 **NOTE:** The developer will need to set up a source filter in RDI or VS Code to access the
 IFORGITTMP/CURUSER source file and view any members you've checked out here.

-### Example checkout usage for IFORGITTMP/CURUSER(MBRNAME) for viewing with RDI/VS Code
+#### Example checkout usage for IFORGITTMP/CURUSER(MBRNAME) for viewing with RDI/VS Code
 ```
-/* Check out source member to QTEMP/TMPSOURCE(TMPSOURCE) */
+/* Check out source member HELLO to QTEMP/TMPSOURCE(TMPSOURCE) */
 /* We always create this source member during *CHECKOUT process */ /* Check out source member to IFORGITTMP/CURUSER(MBRNAME) as member name */ /* When DESTOPT = *ADD we add/append to the IFORGITTMP/CURUSER(MBRNAME) member */ /* When DESTOPT = *REPLACE we replace the IFORGITTMP/CURUSER(MBRNAME) member */
-NONE, this is the member checked out to. */ IFORGIT/SRCGITCMD SRCFILE(GITTEST123/QRPGLESRC)
+NONE, this is the member checked out to. */ IFORGIT/SRCGITCMD SRCFILE(YOURPRDLIB/QRPGLESRC)
                   SRCMBR(HELLO)
                   IFSREPODIR(*LIBREPODTAARA)
                   SRCOPTION(*CHECKOUT)